Reporting a sick-looking kauri helps us understand where the PA pathogen is.

 There are several physical symptoms of the disease caused by the pathogen Phytophthora agathidicida (PA).
 Not all infected Kauri show these symptoms, but it is important to report Kauri that are showing these symptoms.

-Assessing Kauri trees for symptoms of kauri dieback disease is critical for the Kauri Protection programme, so we can improve our understanding of where the PA pathogen is.
+Assessing Kauri trees for symptoms of PA infection is critical for the Kauri Protection programme, so we can improve our understanding of where the PA pathogen is.
 The most common symptoms associated with the disease are listed below.

 The survival of Kauri depends on all of us taking actions to protect Kauri and reduce the spread of the PA pathogen.
 If you see a Kauri with any of these symptoms, please report it.